 On the other hand, many have fallen in love with Bulgaria’s old-world charm and tradition, some likening it to 1950s Britain.

 You’ll find plenty of ‘horse-and-cart villages’ alongside the potholes in what is the EU’s poorest member state.

 If you earn a foreign income or pension, the cost of living is incredibly affordable and property prices have settled from their wild peaks.

 However, buying property can be hugely complex, red tape means a small admin task can take all day and both general customer service and government staff’s attitudes get a good bashing.

 Read more in our full article, The Pros And Cons Of Living In Bulgaria.

-Unlike other retirement hotspots in Europe, Bulgaria does not have obvious British enclaves.
-As retiring here is more of a settlement, Britons who have made the move tend to scatter more widely into local communities around the country.
+Unlike other retirement hotspots in Europe, Bulgaria does not have obvious expat enclaves.
+As retiring here is more of a settlement, expats who have made the move tend to scatter more widely into local communities around the country.

 Several thousand international expats live in the capital – the cheapest city in Western Europe – either in apartments in downtown areas such as Doctor’s Garden, or in suburbs such as Boyana, Dragalevtsi and Bistritsa.